-The Project will be implemented in the Town of Patagonia, Arizona, which is in the southeastern region of the state of Arizona, approximately 62 miles (100 kilometers) south of Tucson, Arizona and approximately 12 miles (19 kilometers) northeast of Nogales, Arizona, which is located adjacent to the U.S.-Mexico border.
+The Project will be implemented in the Town of Patagonia, Arizona, which is in the southeastern region of the state of Arizona, approximately 62 miles (100 kilometers) south of Tucson, Arizona and approximately 12 miles (19 kilometers) northeast of Nogales, Arizona, and the U.S.-Mexico border.
 Its geographical coordinates are between 31°32'17.68"N and 110°45'36.53"W. Figure 1 shows the approximate location of the Project.